Brazil: Pantanal Photo Tour

 Day 11: Departure

 PACE: Relaxed to moderate.
 It’s important to be out early to take advantage of the cooler temperatures and better light.
 Breakfast will typically be at about 5:30-6:00am.
-On most days there will be a lot of downtime after lunch, since the light is poor and it’s usually very hot.
-There is only one especially long drive on this trip, on day 10.
+On most days there will be a lot of downtime after lunch, since the light is poor and it can be very hot.
 One afternoon, most of 2 full days, and (if necessary) another morning will be devoted to photographing Jaguars, though we will also photograph birds and other animals when possible; jaguar photography is done by motorboat, and these outings typically last between 4 and 6 hours before returning to the lodge.

 PHYSICAL DIFFICULTY: Easy.
 The Pantanal is totally flat.
 Some photography will be done by foot, some by boat, and a bit by vehicle.